Medals and Prizes

 Industrial Engineering and Operations Research Academic Outstanding Service Award

-In recognition of significant contributions to the IEOR Department, this award goes to graduate students who have represented the department with grace and intelligence through their work as ambassadors, student leaders, etc. Students are awarded a certificate and monetary prize.
+In recognition of significant contributions to the IEOR Department, this award goes to students who have represented the department with grace and intelligence through their work as ambassadors, board members of professional student organizations, or course assistants.
+Students are awarded a diploma frame and a personalized crystal award.

 The Bernard Jaffe Prize for the Encouragement of Inventiveness in Engineering